-- 1. you are no longer in the position for which registration was granted by the Board - 2. you do not comply with the Board approved supervised practice plan and the Board's requirements for supervision - 3. you do not comply with the Board's registration standard for continuing professional development - 4. significant or multiple deficiencies are identified in your practice, by the Board, or - 5. the area in which you are applying to practise is no longer deemed an area of need by the responsible Minister for Health or delegate.
+- 1. you are no longer in the position for which registration was granted by the Board - 2. you do not comply with the Board approved supervised practice plan and the Board's requirements for supervision - 3. you do not comply with the Board's registration standard for continuing professional development and any training plan approved by the Board, or - 4. significant or multiple deficiencies are identified in your practice, by the Board.